 Computing History

-The Pearcey Foundation's computing history activities include:
+The Pearcey Foundation's computing history activities that record our history past and as it happens include:

 This section contains a collection of papers and notes about Australian ICT history.